Luciferxx/Blackjack/README.md

 Open your Dockerfile using terminal or Notepad
 Note: This dockerfile doesn't has any  extension

-Change the "MODEL_NAME"  variable and change the name of your model below as well.
+Change the `MODEL_NAME`  variable and change the name of your model below as well.
-"COPY models/chat_model models/chat_model"
+`COPY models/chat_model models/chat_model`

 This command will help you to store your model into the tensorflow serving container

 Now , lets go inside the folder where we have the docker file using the terminal
 Note: folder_name is the name of the folder which consists your docker file and the model files

-Run the following command: "docker build -t <folder_name> ."
+Run the following command: `docker build -t <folder_name> . `

 Note: the period at the end of the command
 This command will compile your dockerfile and makes sure everything will run fine.

-Last But not the least: Run the following command: "docker run -p 8501:8501 -e PORT=8501 -t <folder_name>" "-t" stands for the tag or the name of the container
+Last But not the least: Run the following command: `docker run -p 8501:8501 -e PORT=8501 -t <folder_name>` `-t` stands for the tag or the name of the container

 This commands sets up your local server on your laptop to run your tensorflow model.